-One of the more serious crimes that too often are unreported is sexual assault.
-It is important to know what these crimes are, because in many cases, victims do not realize that have been victimized.
-Additionally, crimes of this nature are very difficult for victims to report for a number of very complex reasons.
+One of the more serious crimes that too often is unreported is sexual assault.
+Often, sexual assault is very difficult for victims to report for a number of very complex reasons.

 We provide the following information to assist those who may have been victims of sexual assault or who have a friend who has been sexually assaulted.